Step 4: Create a solution

 The folder hierarchy should look like the image below.

-5. Write your solution configuration file
+5. Create your solution configuration file

 Configuration files are written in the YAML markup language.
 To create a configuration file: